kdeldycke/awesome-iam/readme.md

 Protocols and technologies to verify that you are who you pretend to be.

+- [API Tokens: A Tedious Survey](https://fly.io/blog/api-tokens-a-tedious-survey/) - An overview and comparison of all token-based authentication schemes for end-user APIs.

+- [A Child’s Garden of Inter-Service Authentication Schemes](https://web.archive.org/web/20200507173734/https://latacora.micro.blog/a-childs-garden/) - In the same spirit as above, but this time at the service level.

 - [Scaling backend authentication at Facebook](https://www.youtube.com/watch?v=kY-Bkv3qxMc) - How-to in a nutshell: 1.
 Small root of trust; 2.
 TLS isn't enough; 3.
 Certificate-based tokens; 4.
 Crypto Auth Tokens (CATs).
 See the [slides](https://rwc.iacr.org/2018/Slides/Lewi.pdf) for more details.

 ### Password-based